juliacichosz/Battleship/README.md

 ## Battleship
-Battleship game with randomized moves.
+Battleship online game with randomized moves.

 #### Program arguments:
 * mode [client|server] - indicates the mode (as server - receives connection, as client - connects to server)